Zinc arc wire spray coating at Coating Lab Auckland

 Our Process

-1. Surface Preparation: Sandblasting to white metal (SA 2.5 or SA 3)
+1. Surface Preparation: Abrasive blasting to white metal (SA 2.5 or SA 3) to ensure proper coating adhesion

-2. Metallising: Zinc wire melted and sprayed to specified thickness
+2. Zinc Arc Spraying: Zinc wire melted and sprayed to the specified thickness using arc spray equipment

-3. Sealing: Optional sealer applied to fill porosity
+3. Sealing: Optional sealer coat applied to fill porosity in the zinc layer

-4. Topcoat: Optional paint topcoat for aesthetics or additional protection
+4. Topcoat: Optional powder coat or paint topcoat for aesthetics or additional protection (duplex system)

 We work to recognised standards including: